xswitch/odin_calculator/README.md

 TODO
 # -> Make a negative button, to turn the current number negative/positive
 # -> Add a backspace button, to remove last entered number

+FIX
+# -> Decimal can be placed before numbers on second number

+# STYLE IT UP